How to Handle Mental Health for Students

 One of the biggest sources of stress for online students is the feeling that they’re not doing enough or that they’re falling behind their target academic performance.

 To combat this, it’s important to set realistic goals for yourself.
 Break down your assignments into smaller tasks that you can complete over time, and don’t try to do too much at once.
-This will help minimize stress and ensure that you stay on track.
+This will help minimise stress and ensure that you stay on track.

 Additionally, make sure to give yourself enough time to complete tasks so you’re not feeling rushed.
 And, most importantly, don’t compare yourself to other students; everyone progresses at their own pace.